 Construction Design Planning Study Concept Development Project Funding The project is identified as a 2030-2039 investment priority within the region's fiscal constraint in Connected 2045, the regional Long-Range Transportation Plan.
-Final funding numbers may be revised from this conceptual study.
-Some components associated with the overall project are included in the FY2020-2023 TIP.
-Location: Jefferson County, Missouri Estimated Cost: \$213 million Owner: Missouri Department of Transportation (MoDOT) Contact: Tom Blair, MoDOT District Engineer, (314) 453-1800 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Approximately \$21.5 million in bridge rehabilitation is included in the TIP FY2021-2024 (TIP 6705H-17).
+Location: Jefferson County, Missouri Estimated Cost: \$212 million Owner: Missouri Department of Transportation (MoDOT) Contact: Tom Blair, MoDOT District Engineer, (314) 453-1800 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on four primary criteria: safety and security in travel, efficiency impact, multimodal impact, and economic impact.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: The I-55 corridor directly north of Route Z is generally a six-lane highway and serves approximately 71,000 vehicles per day.
 South of Route Z, I-55 is reduced to a four-lane highway yet still carries nearly 66,000 vehicles per day.
 In the St. Louis Regional Freight Study (2013), the trucking industry noted that northbound I-55 to eastbound I-70 is an area of notable congestion impacting movement of goods through the region.
+The project cost was estimated in 1996 from a major Transportation Investment Study.
+Since that time, the corridor has been widened (from Route M to Route Z) and includes median guard cable.
+A new study is needed to determine the costs of the remaining improvement needs, which would include rehabilitation or replacement of some 20 bridges between Route Z and U.S. Route 67.
+A new study has not been programmed at this time.
 Project Description: The project includes pavement and bridge rehabilitation, increased capacity by expanding from a four-lane highway to a six-lane highway for approximately six miles from Route Z to U.S. Route 67, and interchange improvements.
-Other I-55 components included in the FY2020-2023 Transportation Improvement Program (TIP); - New southbound auxiliary lane from Route A to U.S. Route 67, \$3.6 million (TIP 6887C-19) - Pavement preservation from Route 141 (north of project) to U.S. Route 67, \$3.0 million (TIP 6807X-18) - Bridge rehabilitation of seven bridges from Loughborough Avenue (north of project) to U.S. Route 67, \$21.5 million (TIP 6705H-17) Project Impact: Intra-regional connector truck corridors connect to this segment of I-55 to access existing transportation-related industries.
-These corridors, such as Route Z and U.S. Route 67, are described in the Freightway's Non-Interstate Truck Corridor Study (2020) and provide access to and from significant manufacturing industries I-55 Improvements from Route Z to U.S. Route 67 (MO) Concept Development or Planning such as Dow Chemical and Doe Run Companies.
-I-55 also provides connectivity to the large River Cement quarry and intermodal (rail-road-barge) facility and the growing port operations at Riverview Commerce Park.
+ST LOUIS REGIONAL FREIGHTWAY I-55 Improvements from Route Z to U.S. Route 67 (MO) Concept Development or Planning

+Project Impact: Intra-regional connector truck corridors connect to this segment of I-55 to access existing transportation-related industries.
+These corridors, such as Route Z and U.S. Route 67, are described in the Freightway's Non-Interstate Truck Corridor Study (2021) and provide access to and from significant manufacturing industries such as Dow Chemical and Doe Run Companies.
+I-55 also provides connectivity to the large River Cement quarry and intermodal (rail-road-barge) facility, and the growing port operations at Riverview Commerce Park.
 Other multimodal support services rely on access to I-55, including DeSoto Car Shop, one of the largest rail car repair and painting facilities owned and operated by Union Pacific Railroad.
-The project also supports the future Crystal City Port development, which requires a new I-55 interchange providing roadway access not only to the port but planned inland freight development as well.
-The region's planned container on vessel port will utilize this segment of I-55 to distribute containerized cargo that will be dispersed throughout the region and a two-state radius.

-ST LOUIS REGIONAL FREIGHTWAY Terminal Railroad Association of St. Louis (TRRA) Tunnel Arch-Riverfront Dewatering (MO)
+The project also supports the future Crystal City Port development, which requires a new I-55 interchange providing roadway access not only to the port, but planned inland freight development as well.
+The region's planned container-on-vessel port will utilize this segment of I-55 to distribute containerized cargo that will be dispersed throughout the region and a two-state radius.
+ST LOUIS REGIONAL FREIGHTWAY Terminal Railroad Association of St. Louis (TRRA) Tunnel Arch-Riverfront Dewatering (MO) Concept Development or Planning